Captain Safari: A World Engine with Pose-Aligned 3D Memory: Experiments

 \subsection{Ablation Study}

-Our results highlight the importance of the proposed pose-conditioned world memory.
+Our results highlight the importance of the proposed pose-conditioned memory.
 As shown in Table~\ref{tab:main_results}, adding memory yields substantial improvements in both 3D consistency and trajectory following.
-These gains confirm that retrieving pose-aligned world features at the target frame provides the model with an explicit understanding of what the scene \emph{should} look like, enabling stable geometry and accurate motion alignment.
+These gains confirm that retrieving pose-aligned world tokens at the target frame provides the model with an explicit understanding of what the scene \emph{should} look like, enabling stable geometry and accurate motion alignment (see Supp.
+Table~\ref{tab:supp_ablation} for more ablations).

+While removing memory (w/o \textit{Mem.}) slightly improves FVD and LPIPS, it severely degrades 3D consistency and trajectory following.
+This indicates a quality-consistency trade-off, where memory acts as a strong geometry prior that regularizes appearance optimization in favor of 3D stability.
 Qualitative comparisons in Figure~\ref{fig:qual} and Figure~\ref{fig:reconstruction} further illustrate these effects.
 With memory, the generated scenes preserve global structure, maintain consistent geometry across viewpoints.
 In contrast, the ablated variant often drifts and exhibits geometric inconsistencies.

-Together, these results validate the effectiveness of our memory-augmented design in stabilizing the underlying 3D world and guiding precise camera motion.
+Furthermore, since we decouple memory retrieval from the DiT denoising loop to output a fixed-size \(w_t\), the computational overhead scales constantly (See Supp.
+Table \ref{tab:supp_complexity}).